fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 Layers can be reused.
-For example, we could train some layers in one computational graph and then use them for another, as we will do in the section on seq2seq models later in the chapter.
+For example, we could train some layers in one computational graph and then use them for another, as we will do in the section on seq2seq models later in the lab.

 One more caveat before we move on to use the functional API to build advanced models.
 We should note that the activation function of